RealityETH/reality-eth-monorepo/packages/dapp/docs/dapp.rst

 ~~~~~~~~~

 This is money that you will get back if your answer is accepted as the final answer, and lose if your answer is not accepted.

+Posting a bond stakes a claim to the answer you are giving: Even if someone else later reposts the same answer, you will get your bond back, and also be paid, as a mimimum, an amount equal to the bond you have posted.

 .. note:: When you send a transaction to the Ethereum network, it can takes seconds, minutes or even hours to confirm.